-

 Opinion piece in ROAR Magazine

 You don’t have to visit la ZAD in Notre-Dame-des-Landes to understand why the bocage — a terrain of mixed woodlands and pasture — is so alive, the airport project so wrong, and the resistance so strong.
-But if you have the chance to visit it, you would also feel it in your bones — that no force, whether state Read more
+But if you have the chance to visit it, you would also feel it in your bones — that no force, whether state or corporate, can destroy those 1,650 beautiful hectares of freedom.
+Even the most spineless, most post-political of all French kings or presidents must have felt it.
+As of yesterday, the airport project is buried forever, supposedly by the decision of a single powerful man, but in… Read more

 -